polybase/polybase-db-docs/docs/write-data.md

 ## Creating a record

 You can create a new record for a collection by calling `.create(args)` on your collection.
-This will call the `constructor` function of your collection, and if the assigned `this.id` has not already been used, then a new record will be created.
+This will call the `constructor` function of your collection, and create a new record (as long as the `id` of the record does not already exist).

 ```ts
 const db = new Polybase({ defaultNamespace: "your-namespace" })